How The Economist scales multilingual video | HeyGen

 - Video reach increased: Some translated videos received hundreds of thousands of views—matching or exceeding the performance of the original English versions.

-- Localisation unlocked: For the first time, The Economist could experiment with multilingual video at scale.
-"It only became possible because the cost dropped enough to make experimentation viable," Ludwig said.
+- Localization unlocked: For the first time, The Economist was able to experiment with multilingual video at scale.
+“It only became possible because the cost dropped enough to make experimentation viable,” Ludwig said.

-- Editorial quality preserved: HeyGen’s proofreading feature allowed native speakers to refine translations, ensuring accuracy and maintaining The Economist’s high editorial standards.
+- Editorial quality preserved: HeyGen’s proofreading feature allowed native speakers to refine translations, ensuring accuracy and upholding The Economist’s high editorial standards.

 Beyond metrics, the human impact has been just as meaningful.
 “Using HeyGen to produce professional videos is exciting,” Ludwig said.
-“At the end, you can say, ‘I made this.’
-It gives you the power to do things you otherwise wouldn’t be able to do.”
+“In the end, you can say, ‘I made this.’
+It empowers you to do things you otherwise wouldn’t be able to do.”

 Today, The Economist continues to build on its AI capabilities across video, translation, and editorial production.
 For those considering similar tools, his advice is simple.